Microsoft grounds options trader's 'iron condor' with LinkedIn deal

 NEW YORK This is one condor that will never soar.

-Microsoft Corp's (MSFT.O) announcement on Monday that it will buy LinkedIn Corp LNKD.N for $26.2 billion sent shares of the professional social networking firm into the stratosphere.
+Microsoft Corp's announcement on Monday that it will buy LinkedIn Corp for $26.2 billion (£18.4 billion) sent shares of the professional social networking firm into the stratosphere.

 And while that out-of-the-blue news gave most LinkedIn shareholders a big reason to cheer, one trader who had just laid an intricate options bet looks to be smarting from a big loss.